Hereward/kickstart-2018-blog/README.md

 2 Factor authentication is becoming increasingly necessary in apps and websites these days.
 This project uses the Speakeasy package and is configured to work with Google 2FA.

 More info: https://github.com/speakeasyjs/speakeasy

-## <a name="timeout"></a>Session Timeout

-The project has a session timeout feature, with some settings which are configurable in the settings file.
-There is also a session cookie used to automatically log out users when the browser session is closed.

 ## <a name="install"></a>Install